 But because running is also one of the most high-impact sports you can do, many people experience pain in their legs.

 There are a number of ways to reduce pain when you run.
 One of the easiest and most important is to buy the right shoe.

 An ideal shoe will give your feet support throughout the stride, cushioning you from impact.
 Another way to reduce calf pain is by finding shoes that reduce stress on your Achilles tendon.

 This tendon is the source of a lot of the calf pain experienced while running.

-Comparison Table: Best Running Shoes for Calf Support
+Best Running Shoes for Tight Calves and Calf Strain